gapn/random-quote-machine/README.md

 * **Sass:** Used for custom styling and organization of CSS (future improvements).
 * **HTML5 & CSS3:** The foundational languages for the structure and final presentation.
 * **Quotable API:** Used for fetching random quote data.

 ---

-## 🎨 Future Improvements

-* Integrate Google Fonts for improved typography.
-* Replace the text-based "Tweet" link with a modern X SVG icon.
-* Add a subtle box-shadow and rounded corners to the quote box for a polished, card-like appearance.
-* Implement a dynamic color scheme where the background color of the page and quote box changes smoothly with each new quote.

----